-1. Risk associated with the current economic, political, social and sanitary situation.
+1. Risk associated with the current economic, political and social.

-The sustainability of global economic activity and that of the Euro zone depends on a series of factors that are not under the control of the Group, such as the prevailing macroeconomic and political climate, the levels of sovereign debt and fiscal deficit, the liquidity and availability of credit, currency stability, changes in interest rates, employment growth, consumer confidence, consumer perception of economic conditions and investment in the private sector, among others.
 The evolution of the activities carried out by the Group is generally related to the economic cycle of the countries and regions in which the Group is present.
 Current areas of concern for the Group include: the war in Ukraine; conflict in the Middle East; ongoing U.S., Canada and China relations and trade issues; rising civil unrest and activism globally; and relations between the U.S. and Iran.

-Highly sensitive variables to economic cycle changes such as employment levels, wages, business climate, interest rates, and access to financing, among others, can impact the provision of services offered by the Group.
+Exposure to economic cycle changes such as employment levels, wages, business climate, interest rates, and access to financing, among others, can impact the sale of the products offered by the Group.